minipief/pyva/doc/source/material_parameter_testing.rst

     z_surf = impedance_fit(freq, *res.x)

-In figure :ref:`fibrous-fit` the result of such a set-up is shown and compared to the results received with parameters from [Ata2005]_.
+In figure :ref:`fig-fibrous-fit` the result of such a set-up is shown and compared to the results received with parameters from [Ata2005]_.
 We see that the author did not perfectly succeed in picking the data from the paper copy.
 However, the general option to receive the parameters from impedance tests without expensive commercial software and using pyva, python and some powerful toolboxes is demonstrated.